stevegreatrex/view-builder/README.md

     };

 The config file can contain multiple design documents, each of which can contain multiple views and filters.

+### Command Line (Generate)
+Generates a view definition file based on the views already in the database

+    view-builder --url http://localhost:5984/databasename --defs ./path/to/views.js --generate

+If omitted, the `defs` parameter will default to a file named `views.js` in the current folder.

 ### require